numanijaz119/numanijaz119/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a social media project in Django.
+- 🔭 I’m currently working on a social media app project in Django.

 <!--
 - 🌱 I’m currently learning ...